runpod/docs/docs/serverless/endpoints/job-operations.md

 </TabItem>
 </Tabs>

-## Cancel job
+## Cancel Job

-To cancel a job, specify the `cancel` parameter with the endpoint ID and the job ID.
+To cancel a job in progress, specify the `cancel` parameter with the endpoint ID and the job ID.

 <Tabs>
   <TabItem value="curl" label="cURL" default>